MicrosoftDocs/azure-docs/articles/virtual-desktop/autoscale-scaling-plan.md

 5. In the **Peak hours** tab, fill out the following fields:

     - For **Load balancing**, you can select either breadth-first or depth-first load balancing.
 Breadth-first load balancing distributes new user sessions across all available sessions in the host pool.
 Depth-first load balancing distributes new sessions to any available session host with the highest number of connections that hasn't reached its session limit yet.
-For more information about load balancing types, see [onfigure the Azure Virtual Desktop load-balancing method](configure-host-pool-load-balancing.md).
+For more information about load-balancing types, see [Configure the Azure Virtual Desktop load-balancing method](configure-host-pool-load-balancing.md).

     >[!NOTE]
     >You can't change the capacity threshold here.
 Instead, the setting you entered in **Ramp-up** will carry over to this setting.

-- For **Ramp-down**, you'll enter values into similar fields to **Ramp-up**, but this time it'll be for when your host pool usage drops off.
+- For **Ramp-down**, you'll enter values into similar fields to **Ramp-up**, but this time it will be for when your host pool usage drops off.
 This will include the following fields:

     - Start time
     - Load-balancing algorithm